RatedRAkash/SUST_Resource_Archive/README.md

 Also thanks for guidance of:

 - Enamul Hassan

   Assistant Professor,

-Dept of CSE, SUST
+  Department of CSE, SUST

--Arnab Sen Sharma
+- Arnab Sen Sharma

   Lecturer

-Dept of CSE, SUST
+  Department of CSE, SUST

 ## Motivation